 The ethics & dangers of EU Equality Directives

 Equality alone is insufficient: it must be paired with morality

-Ethics comes from the Greek word 'ethos', meaning 'what ought to be'.
-In this article we expose 'what ought to be' in recent European Equality Legislation.
+Ethics comes from the Greek word ‘ethos’, meaning ‘what ought to be’.
+In this article we expose ‘what ought to be’ in European Equality Legislation.
 We expose holes that ought to be filled with legislation protecting the moral-ethical values of individuals and organisations.
-The absence of such protection poses ethical dilemmas for those holding strong beliefs, and also endangers those who actually propose, endorse and enforce such legislation.
-It is a 'two-edged sword'.
+The absence of such protection poses ethical, social and financial dilemmas for those holding strong beliefs.
+But, eventually, it also endangers those who actually propose, endorse and enforce such legislation.
+It is a ‘two-edged sword’!

 However, Article 13 of the Treaty of Amsterdam (1997) afforded the Community new powers to combat discrimination based on sex, racial or ethnic origin, religion or belief, disability, age or sexual orientation.
 This led to the ‘framework employment Directive’ (Council Directive 2000/78/EC of 27 November 2000) which dealt with discrimination on grounds of religion or belief, disability, age or sexual orientation.
 Ethical problems arose when this was followed with the Directive on Equal Treatment in Access to Supply of Goods and Services – 2004 (Directive 2004/113/EC).
 This Directive applies to all people and organisations (both public and private sector) that make goods and services available to the public.

 Since we are discussing ‘equality’ and ‘belief’, we should also note Article 17 of the Lisbon Treaty (a legally binding provision):